TregliaRaphael/soft_heap_cpp_raphael.treglia/README.md

 ## DeleteE(E e) => real delete that doesn't work for now => need just to handle a weird case
 => a tree with two nodes deletes all the nodes otherwise it works

+#Need to do tests with always the sames values but not in the same order and not all time one by one